 Don’t forget to introduce yourself to establish authority and familiarity.
 But don’t spend too much time talking about yourself unless the presentation is about you.

 But it’s not time to make your final pitch yet.
-Prioritize authenticity over immediate hard-selling.
+Prioritize authenticity over immediate hard-selling for a successful presentation.

 2. Charts and Infographics